-We also have VENG equipment sold by ICS (recently bought by GN otometrics) and we have a generally good opinion of it.
+We also have VENG equipment sold by ICS ( bought by GN otometrics) and we have a generally good opinion of it.
 ICS uses a proprietary hardware design.
 Generally ICS software is excellent, but somewhat inflexible.
 It is impossible to rename test modules (for example).

 We particularly like their caloric analysis software, and if this is your main goal, buy an ICS system.
 Technically they tend to be somewhat behind, but they are putting a lot of effort into their VHIT software.
 This system is the main alternative to the Micromedical equipment.

 |Interacoustics video ENG goggles.
 Note the large lateral extension of these goggles which interferes with positional testing.|